matthewbrod01/flix/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+1. Difficulty synchronizing "pull to refresh" refreshControl icon and HUD loading state icon
+2. How to remove refreshControl icon when pullToRefresh is called, so that only the HUD loading state icon shows instead

 ## License